Cobordisms of sutured manifolds and the functoriality of link Floer homology: Link cobordisms

+Link Floer homology of a link~$L$ is isomorphic to the~$\SFH$ of the sutured manifold complementary to~$L$.
+Together with Dylan Thurston~\cite{naturality}, we constructed link Floer homology in a functorial way by first defining sutured Floer homology functorially, and then applying a real blowup construction to~$L$ to obtain a unique link complement, without having to make a choice of tubular neighborhood.
+We now review this blowup procedure.

+\begin{defn} Suppose that $M$ is a smooth manifold, and let $L \subset M$ be a properly embedded submanifold.
+For every $p \in L$, let $N_pL = T_pM/T_pL$ be the fibre of the normal bundle of $L$ over $p$, and let $UN_pL = (N_pL \setminus \{0\})/\R_+$ be the fibre of the unit normal bundle of $L$ over $p$.
+Then the \emph{(spherical) blowup} of $M$ along $L$, denoted by $\Bl_L(M)$, is a manifold with boundary obtained from $M$ by replacing each point $p \in L$ by $UN_pL$.
+There is a natural projection $\Bl_L(M) \to M$.
+For further details, see Arone and Kankaanrinta~\cite{AK}. \end{defn}

-\begin{defn} A \emph{decorated link} is a triple $(Y,L,P),$ where $L$ is a non-empty oriented link in the connected oriented 3-manifold $Y,$ and $P \subset L$ is a finite set of oriented points.
-We also require that for every component $L_0$ of $L$ the number $|L_0 \cap P|$ is positive and even.
-We have a decomposition into compact one-manifolds $L = R_+(P) \cup R_-(P)$ such that $R_+(P) \cap R_-(P) = P,$ and if we orient the components of $R_+(P)$ and $R_-(P)$ such that they point from the negative points to the positive points of $P,$ then the orientation of $R_+(P)$ agrees with the orientation of $L.$
+\begin{defn} A \emph{decorated link} is a triple $(Y,L,P)$, where $L$ is a non-empty link in the connected oriented 3-manifold $Y$, and $P \subset L$ is a finite set of points.
+We require that for every component~$L_0$ of~$L$, the number $|L_0 \cap P|$ is positive and even.
+Furthermore, we are given a decomposition of~$L$ into compact $1$-manifolds~$R_+(P)$ and~$R_-(P)$ such that $R_+(P) \cap R_-(P) = P$.